xmos/lib_audio_dsp/doc/00_intro_outro/intro.rst

 different applications, such as home audio, music production, voice processing, and AI feature extraction.

-This document cover the following topics:
+This document covers the following topics:

 #. :ref:`tool_user_guide_section`: Beginners Guide to installing and using the DSP design and generation Python library.
 #. :ref:`design_guide_section`: Advanced guidance on designing and debugging generated DSP pipelines.